How to Fill Garage Concrete Slab Joints? Comprehensive Guide

 You can fill expansion joints with epoxy provided it is 100% solid and flexible.
 Do not use standard epoxy coatings as epoxy is not flexible.

-A 100% solids, epoxy is self leveling.
+A 100% solids, epoxy is self-leveling.
 As such it flows into the expansion joints, every nook & corner, and fills it up completely.

 The key word here is “flexible”.
-Anything used to fill an expansion joint that is not flexible, defeats the very purpose of an expansion joint.
+Anything used to fill an expansion joint that is not flexible defeats the very purpose of an expansion joint.

 Elastomeric polyurea is also a good choice for filling expansion joints in a garage floor.

-Can You Fill Expansion Joints with Sand?
+Can You Fill Control Joints with Sand?

-Contraction joints are typically 3/16” wide and 1” deep.
+Control joints are typically 3/16” wide and 1” deep.
 A 2-car garage will have 2 of them running in a + shape, right across the floor.

 That is a lot of volume to fill up with flexible sealant.
 Flexible sealants do not come cheap!